raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_safe

-Setting `hdmi_safe` to `1` will lead to "safe mode" settings being used to try to boot with maximum HDMI compatibility.
+Setting `hdmi_safe` to `1` will lead to 'safe mode' settings being used to try to boot with maximum HDMI compatibility.
 This is the same as setting the following parameters:

 ```
 hdmi_force_hotplug=1